OperationSpark/line-crawler/README.md

 <img src="https://raw.githubusercontent.com/OperationSpark/line-crawler/master/img/side-by-side.png">

-As you save your future work, your changes to your code will be reflected in the app, BUT you will have to press the refresh button on the tab that with the app running in it, like so:
+As you save your future work, changes to your code will be reflected in the app > you don't have to press "Run" again - as long as the Apache web server is still running - you need only press the refresh button on the tab with the app running in it, like so:

 <img src="https://raw.githubusercontent.com/OperationSpark/line-crawler/master/img/refresh-html.png">

+***

 ## Your Turn